Lauryn Hill: 2010–2022: Further activities and imprisonment

-Hill recorded a studio version of her song, "Guarding the Gates", for the movie Queen & Slim, which was released on November 27, 2019.
+Hill recorded a studio version of her song, "Guarding the Gates," for the movie Queen & Slim, which was released on November 27, 2019.
 This song appears on the album, Queen & Slim: The Soundtrack.

 2023–present: Fugees reunion tour controversy

 On April 14, 2024, Lauryn Hill made her return to the stage at Coachella.
 Hill's son, YG Marley, was performing when Hill surprised the crowd by making an appearance.
-Hill performed several solo songs from her career, but was also reunited with former Fugees bandmate, Wyclef Jean, to perform numerous beloved hit songs.
+Hill performed several solo songs from her career, but was also reunited with former Fugees bandmate, Wyclef Jean, to perform numerous hit songs.

 The Fugees were scheduled to start a reunion tour in August 2024 but the U.S. dates were quietly canceled three days before the first show, with no reason given to customers receiving refunds, but Hill cited "clickbait headlines" and low ticket sales as an explanation.
 The cancellations received media scrutiny, to which Hill responded "I can assure you that no one is more disappointed about not being able to perform than I am."
 Pras released a diss track titled "Bar Mitzfa" which criticized Hill that same month.
-In October 2024, Pras sued Hill for breach of contract and fraud, accusing her of mismanaging the budgeting of their tour in "a veiled and devious attempt to make a big score for herself".
+In October 2024, Pras sued Hill for breach of contract and fraud, accusing her of mismanaging the budgeting of their tour in "a veiled and devious attempt to make a big score for herself."
 Hill responded to each of the claims made in the lawsuit on Instagram, and said it "is full of false claims and unwarranted attacks.
 It notably omits that he was advanced overpayment for the last tour and has failed to repay substantial loans extended by myself as an act of good will."

-In 2024, Hill appeared on Warriors, a concept album by Lin-Manuel Miranda and Eisa Davis based on the 1979 film of the same name.
+Also in 2024, Hill appeared on Warriors, a concept album by Lin-Manuel Miranda and Eisa Davis based on the 1979 film of the same name.